labteral/ernie/README.md

 ### Split Strategies
 - `SentencesWithoutUrls`.
 The text will be splitted in sentences.
 - `GroupedSentencesWithoutUrls`.
-The text will be splitted in groups of sentences with a lenght in tokens similar to `max_length`.
+The text will be splitted in groups of sentences with a length in tokens similar to `max_length`.

 ### Aggregation Strategies
 - `Mean`: the prediction of the text will be the mean of the predictions of the splits.